Batman Forever: Plot

-In Gotham City, local vigilante/superhero Batman defuses a hostage situation orchestrated by a criminal known as Two-Face, formerly district attorney Harvey Dent.
-Flashbacks reveal that Two-Face was disfigured with acid by mobster Sal Maroni, which Batman failed to prevent, causing Dent to develop a split personality.
-Edward Nygma, an eccentric researcher at Wayne Enterprises, approaches his employer, Bruce Wayne (Batman's civilian identity), with an invention that can beam television signals directly into a person's brain.
-Bruce rejects the device, concerned the technology could manipulate minds.
-After killing his supervisor and staging it as a suicide, Nygma resigns and plots revenge against Bruce, sending him riddles.
-Criminal psychologist Dr. Chase Meridian diagnoses Nygma as psychotic.
+In Gotham City, Batman defuses a hostage situation orchestrated by the criminal Two-Face, formerly district attorney Harvey Dent, who escapes.
+Flashbacks reveal that Dent, once one of Batman's biggest supporters, was horribly disfigurement with acid by mobster Sal Maroni, the trauma of the incident causing Dent to develop a split personality, make decisions based on the flip of a coin, and swear vengeance against Batman for failing to prevent the incident.

+Edward Nygma, an eccentric and egotistical researcher at Wayne Enterprises, approaches his employer, Bruce Wayne, to present an invention that can beam television signals directly into the brain, demanding immediate approval directly from Bruce.
+Bruce rejects the device as he is concerned that the technology could manipulate minds.
+After killing his abusive supervisor and staging it as a suicide, Nygma resigns and plots revenge against Bruce, sending him riddles.
+Criminal psychologist Chase Meridian diagnoses Nygma as psychotic.

-Bruce attends a Haly's Circus event with Chase.
-Two-Face hijacks the event and threatens to detonate a bomb unless Batman surrenders.
-Acrobat Dick Grayson, the youngest member of the Flying Graysons, manages to throw the bomb into the river, but Two-Face kills his family.
-Bruce persuades the orphaned Dick to live at Wayne Manor as his ward, and Dick discovers Bruce is Batman.
-Determined to avenge his family, Dick demands to join Batman in crime-fighting, hoping to kill Two-Face, but Bruce refuses.
+Bruce attends a circus with Chase.
+Two-Face hijacks the event and threatens to detonate a bomb unless Batman reveals his identity.
+Dick Grayson, the youngest member of the Flying Graysons family of acrobats, prevent the bomb from killing anyone by throwing it into a river with the help of his family, but Two-Face kills all of them except Dick in the process.
+Bruce invites the now-orphaned Dick to live at Wayne Manor as his ward, where he later discovers that Bruce is Batman.
+Seeking to avenge the death of his family, Dick demands to join Batman in crime-fighting, hoping to kill Two-Face, but Bruce declines in order to help Dick move on instead, as he is considering retirement.